FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/commitmentdiscountcategory.md

 ## Description

-Indicates the category of a Commitment-Based Discount purchase or the eligibility category of an on-demand or usage-based charges
+Indicates the category of a Commitment-Based Discount purchase or the eligibility category of on-demand or usage-based charges

 ## Content constraints